You should get vaccinated to protect yourself from serious illness with COVID-19 if you are:

 When we say ‘first round of COVID-19 vaccination’ we mean your dose 1 and dose 2 if you got AstraZeneca, Moderna or Pfizer.
 Or your single dose if you got the Janssen vaccine.

 If you have a weak immune system, you should have been offered an ‘additional dose’ to give you better protection.
 This is because your immune system may not respond as well to vaccination.
-You will still need your booster dose after this additional dose.
+You will still need your booster doses after this additional dose.

 COVID-19 infection during pregnancy